Can you fix sleep apnea without a CPAP machine?

 Here are some benefits of oral appliance therapy:

-- Quiet, so they won't disturb your sleep or your partner's
+• Quiet so that they won't disturb your sleep or your partner's

-However, it's important to note that oral appliance therapy may not be suitable for everyone.
+However, it's important to note that oral appliance therapy may not suit everyone.
 It's most effective for people with mild to moderate sleep apnea.

 Maintenance and Collaboration with Dental Professionals

-Oral appliance therapy requires regular follow-ups with a dental professional.
-This is to ensure the device is fitting correctly and effectively treating the sleep apnea.
+Oral appliance therapy requires regular follow-ups with a dental professional to ensure the device fits correctly and effectively treats sleep apnea.

 Exploring Surgical Options for Sleep Apnea

 Surgery is another alternative for treating sleep apnea, particularly for those with anatomical abnormalities.
-These abnormalities, such as enlarged tonsils or a deviated septum, can contribute to the blockage of the airway during sleep.
+These abnormalities, such as enlarged tonsils or a deviated septum, can contribute to airway blockage during sleep.

-There are several types of surgeries available, each targeting a different part of the airway.
+Several surgeries are available, each targeting a different part of the airway.
 The most common include uvulopalatopharyngoplasty (UPPP), which removes excess tissue from the throat, and genioglossus advancement (GA), which repositions the tongue to keep the airway open.

 Here are some considerations for surgical options:

-- Recovery time and post-operative care requirements should be discussed with the healthcare provider.
+• I want to discuss recovery time and post-operative care requirements with the healthcare provider.

-It's crucial to have a thorough discussion with your healthcare provider to understand the potential benefits and risks before deciding on surgery.
+Before deciding on surgery, it's crucial to thoroughly discuss with your healthcare provider to understand the potential benefits and risks.

 Innovative Treatments: Hypoglossal Nerve Stimulation